-The sampling frame is Statistics Sweden's Register of the Total Population which also contains auxiliary information on sex, age and region (county).
+The sampling frame is Statistics Sweden's Register of the Total Population, which also contains auxiliary information on sex, age and region (county).

-The sample is drawn at the end of the fourth quarter every year to cover the coming year's need of new sample persons.
+The sample is drawn at the end of the fourth quarter every year to cover the coming year's need in terms of new sample persons.
 When the sample is drawn it is stratified according to county, sex, and age group (15, 16-64, 65-74).
 In this way 144 strata are constructed.
 The inclusion probabilities are in general proportional to the size of the strata, although some small counties have to be overrepresented in the sample.
 The age groups 15 and 65-74 are drawn with smaller proportions.
 The inclusion probability for individual k on a certain survey occasion is calculated approximately as:

-$$\pi{\scriptscriptstyle k} = \frac{n{\scriptscriptstyle h{\scriptscriptstyle j}}}{N{\scriptscriptstyle h{\scriptscriptstyle j}}}$$ , where n{h_j} = The number of individuals in the sample that belong to sample stratum h and to the year's sample j.
+$$\pi_k = \frac{n{h_j}}{N{h_i}}$$ , where

+$n{h_j}$ = The number of individuals in the sample that belong to sample stratum h and to the year's sample j.

-N{h_j} = The number of individuals in the population in stratum h at sample selection occasion j.
+$N{h_j}$ = The number of individuals in the population in stratum h at sample selection occasion j.

 The inclusion probabilities for individuals in a monthly sample vary primarily with the share of the current sample that consists of the total sample in a month.
-Every month samples from 2 or 3 different years are represented.
+Every month samples from two or three different years are represented.